princerxj/SQLite/README.md

 ## How to Use

-1. Install dependencies: `pip install -r requirements.txt`
+1. Start with `sqlite.ipynb` to learn basic SQLite3 operations
-2. Start with `sqlite.ipynb` to learn basic SQLite3 operations
+2. Practice with assignments in `Module_SQLite3_Assignments_Questions.ipynb`
-3. Practice with assignments in `Module_SQLite3_Assignments_Questions.ipynb`
+3. Check your solutions against `Module_SQLite3_Assignments_Solution.ipynb`
-4. Check your solutions against `Module_SQLite3_Assignments_Solution.ipynb`
+4. Explore backend utilities and logging implementations in `BackendUtilities/`

 ## Notes